Skip advert

 Advertisement - Article continues below

 If you’re taxing a used car, the Driver and Vehicle Licensing Agency (DVLA) website allows you to input the car’s registration number to find out its CO2 emissions.
-If the car was registered between March 2001 and 1 April 2017, you can use this value to work out which band the car belongs to.
+If the car was registered between March 2001 and 1 April 2017, you can use this value to work out which band the car belongs to by checking the table above.

 While business drivers don’t usually have to pay their own road tax, they do need to know about Benefit-in-Kind (BiK) rates.
 BiK is the reason electric and plug-in hybrid cars are so popular for business users; these are the figures used to calculate company-car tax and we've created a guide to how the system works.